About Us

 On June 28, 2022, the Carver County Board of Commissioners approved the largest expansion in the history of the CarverLink Network with their approval of the CarverLink Connect Up Carver Initiative.

-The $10.5 million project leverages the County's existing CarverLink middle mile fiber network to construct over 350+ miles of additional middle-mile county-owned fiber routes to serve defined geographical areas of Carver County, primarily rural, identified as underserved and unserved locations.
+The $10.5 million project leverages the County's existing CarverLink middle mile fiber network to construct 360+ miles of additional middle-mile county-owned fiber routes to serve defined geographical areas of Carver County, primarily rural, identified as underserved and unserved locations.
 The project is a public/private collaboration between Carver County and Metronet (the private service provider that won the bid for this initiative), which is responsible for offering access to fiber connectivity (last mile) to all desiring residential and business addresses in the project's service area.
 This initiative, along with other CarverLink efforts and collaborations, strives to provide universal fiber coverage opportunities to everyone in Carver County over the coming years.
+The project has a completion deadline of December 31, 2024.

 Carver County has created an address search tool that provides information on the county's various broadband efforts for locations throughout the County.